 5.2.
-Overall Performance
+Overall performance

 Before analyzing the efficiency of snapshot operations, we must show the file operations of HMVFS is efficient and suitable for in-memory computing.
-We run a series of benchmarks against HMVFS and evaluate its performance, the result shows that HMVFS imposes acceptable I/O overhead to achieve snapshotting.
+We run a series of benchmarks against HMVFS and evaluate its performance.
+The results show that HMVFS imposes acceptable read/write overhead to achieve snapshot functionality.